 WSC traces its commitment to Reformed theological education back to the Reformation and especially to John Calvin's educational approach in his Genevan Academy.
 In America, that educational heritage was maintained at Princeton Theological Seminary in the 19th and early 20th centuries.
-Old Princeton was devoted to the inerrancy of Scripture, education and service to the church in its preaching and missionary work.
+Old Princeton was devoted to the inerrancy of Scripture, outstanding scholarship, fine academic education and service to the church in its preaching and missionary work.
 In 1929, when Princeton reorganized in order to tolerate theological liberalism, several members of the faculty (led by the distinguished scholar J. Gresham Machen) left Princeton to establish Westminster Theological Seminary in Philadelphia, Pennsylvania, with the purpose of preserving the educational heritage of Old Princeton and the scholarship and theology of the Reformation.

 Westminster Seminary California began as a branch campus of Westminster in Philadelphia, and became fully independent in 1982.
 WSC established a campus with an extensive library, a comprehensive curriculum, and a full faculty of teachers who were both experienced pastors and experts in their academic fields.
 The first Reformed seminary in the western United States, WSC welcomed its first students in the fall of 1980 and now, thirty years later, remains committed to the inerrancy of Scripture, the gospel of Christ, and the importance of the church and her ministry.
-WSC thrives ity, as agreeable to Scripture. as a community of faith where the best of scholarship and piety are combined to serve Christ and the church.
-We are committed to the "whole counsel of God" (Acts 20:27) and we pursue a union of of the mind increases the devotion of knowledge and zeal for the sake of Christ's church.
+WSC thrives as a community of faith where the best of scholarship and piety are combined to serve Christ and the church.
+We are committed to the "whole counsel of God" (Acts 20:27) and we pursue a union of knowledge and zeal for the sake of Christ's in Escondido.
+In 1988, Dr. Strimple returned to full-time teaching and scholarship and Mr. den Dulk became president, increasing the size and financial strength of the school.
+In 1993, Dr. W. Robert Godfrey, who joined the faculty in 1981 as Professor of Church History, became the third president of the Seminary.

 Dr. Robert B. Strimple and Mr. Robert G. den Dulk shared in founding the Seminary in 1979.
-Dr. Strimple became the first president in 1982, overseeing the movement of the Seminary from its temporary home in San Marcos to its permanent campus in Escondido.
-In 1988, Dr. Strimple returned to full-time teaching and scholarship and Mr. den Dulk became president, increasing the size and outstanding scholarship, fine academic financial strength of the school, in 1993.
+Dr. Strimple became the first president in 1982, overseeing the movement of the Seminary from its temporary home in San Marcos to its permanent campus